cyrraz/plothist/docs/usage/utilities.rst

    :alt: Example of add_text
    :width: 500

-By default, the text also fit between the sub-plots by specifying the different axes, as shown in the example below:
+By default, the text also fits between the sub-plots by specifying the different axes, as shown in the example below:

 .. code-block:: python